armory/docs-cdaas/content/en/deployment/overview.md

   - path: manifests/your-manifest-1.yaml # this manifest will be deployed to the 'target-2' target defined in the targets block
     targets: ["target-2"]
 ```

+Manifest paths are relative to the directory you run the `armory deploy` command from.

 ### Deployment Strategies
 A deployment strategy is the method by which your changes are deployed to a target.
 Strategies can use different techniques